leleliu008/ppkg/README.md

 - Please do NOT place your own files under `~/.ppkg` directory, as `ppkg` will change files under `~/.ppkg` directory without notice.

-- Please do NOT run `ppkg` command in parallell to avoid generating dirty data.
+- Please do NOT run `ppkg` command in parallel to avoid generating dirty data.

 ## Two implementations